faso-dev/triviapapp/backend/README.md

 - Deletes a question.
 - Request Arguments:
     - `id`: The ID of the question to delete.
-- Returns : The ID of the question that was deleted.
+- Returns : No returns
 - Errors :
     - 404: If the question does not exist.
     - 422: If the request data is invalid.